-Interestingly, the Affenpinscher is one of the oldest breeds of toy dogs, originating in Germany in the 17th century.
-The name is a German word that means Monkey Terrier.
+Interestingly, the Affenpinscher is one of the oldest breeds of toy dogs, originating in Germany in the seventeenth century.
+The name is a German word that means monkey terrier.
 This breed was developed to get rid of rodents in kitchens, stables, stores, and granaries.
-The breed became popular in the UK and USA during the 1950s.
+The breed was Kennel Club registered since 1936 and became popular in the UK and the USA during the 1950s.

-The Affen may be described as a terrier-looking toy dog but it is actually part pinscher-schnauzer.
-It typically weighs 6 to 13 pounds and stands 23 to 30 centimetres tall.
-The breed is described in France as “Diablotin Moustachu,” which means moustached little devil.
+The Affen may be described as a terrier-looking toy dog, but it is actually part pinscher-schnauzer.
+It typically weighs 6–13 pounds and stands 23–30 centimetres tall.
+The breed is described in France as 'diablotin moustachu,' which means moustached little devil.
 It has a domed skull with short muzzle and ears.
-The standard colour should be black but grey shading is acceptable.
+The standard colour should be black, but grey shading is acceptable.

 Its hair is wiry in nature.
 It has shaggier hair at the head and shoulder part, and short coat at the back and hind.
-To keep a fluffy and softer coat, regular brushing, as well as clipping and trimming are required.
-Affens are included on the hypoallergenic category and shedding is very minimal.
+To keep a fluffy and softer coat, regular brushing, as well as clipping and trimming, is required.
+The Affen is included in the hypoallergenic category and shedding is very minimal.

-The rest is basic grooming such as trimming the nails every few weeks.
-Since small breeds are prone to gum disease, don’t forget to brush the teeth regularly for good oral health.
+The rest is basic grooming, such as trimming the nails every few weeks.
+Since small breeds are prone to gum disease, don’t forget to brush its teeth regularly for good oral health.
 Also check for any signs of inflammation like redness and other abnormalities.
 Make sure to check with a veterinarian if you find something not normal.

-The Affenpinscher is confident, intelligent and easy to train.
-Nevertheless, like most toy dogs, Affens tend to be difficult to housebreak as they are quick and sneaky.
+The Affenpinscher is confident, intelligent, and easy to train.
+Nevertheless, like most toy dogs, the Affen tends to be difficult to house-train as it is quick and sneaky.
 This can also be attributed to its willful and stubborn nature.
-They hate being left alone for long periods of time and can suffer from separation anxiety.
+It hates being left alone for long periods of time and can suffer from separation anxiety.

-Like humans, each dog is unique regardless of its predisposed temperament know on its breed.
+Like humans, each dog is unique regardless of its predisposed temperament known on its breed.
 Dogs or puppies who have experienced abuse will not behave the same way as those who have been raised in a loving family.
-Among the most significant factors that will determine a dog’s temperament are its environment, training and socialisation.
+Amongst the most significant factors that will determine a dog’s temperament are its environment, training, and socialisation.

-A typical serving for an adult Affenpinscher is 1/4 to 1/2 cup of excellent quality dry dog food per day.
+A typical serving for an adult Affenpinscher is one-fourth to one-half cup of excellent-quality dry dog food per day.
 It is worth noting that the amount of food depends on your dog’s age, size, build, activity level, and metabolism.
 Aside from the basic nutritional needs of its breed, you need to consider its needs based on its individual characteristics.

-Typical calorie needs of adult Affenpinschers per day:
+Typical calorie needs of an adult Affenpinscher per day:

-As a small dog with a fast metabolism, frequent small feedings are ideal for Affenpinschers.
+As a small dog with a fast metabolism, frequent small feedings are ideal for an Affenpinscher.
 This encourages chewing given that this breed is prone to dental problems because of its small mouth.
-While it may enjoy eating vegetables and fruits, meat should make up at least 80% of its diet.
-Choose high-quality small-breed dog food specifically designed with vital nutrients and smaller kibbles.
+Whilst it may enjoy eating vegetables and fruits, meat should make up at least 80 per cent of its diet.
+Choose high-quality, small-breed dog food specifically designed with vital nutrients and smaller kibbles.
 It should contain calcium and phosphorus for strong bones and teeth.
-For a healthy coat, incorporate Omega-3 and Omega 6 fatty acids.
+For a healthy coat, incorporate omega-3 and omega-6 fatty acids.
 Including foods with probiotics like yogurt and cheese can promote a healthy digestive tract.

-This toy dog is generally healthy but is predisposed to certain health risks usually related to its legs or hips.
-This includes Hip Dysplasia, Patellar Luxation, and Legg-Perthes.
-Some would also have heart murmurs, digestive problems and dental issues.
-The average life span of Affens is between 12 and 14 years.
+This toy dog is generally healthy, but it is predisposed to certain health risks usually related to its legs or hips.
+This includes hip dysplasia, patellar luxation, and Legg-Calve-Perthes disease.
+Some would also have heart murmurs, digestive problems, and dental issues.
+The average life span of an Affen is between twelve and fourteen years.

-As moderately active dogs, they require little exercise such as short brisk walks or free time in the backyard.
+As a moderately active dog, it requires little exercise such as short brisk walks or free time in the backyard.
 Supervise exercise time because this tiny dog won’t back down from other bigger animals.
 Always make sure to take your pooch to the vet for regular check-ups to ensure its optimum health.

 Are you sure the Affenpinscher is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz